-Chapter meets some expectations set forth by the Office of Fraternity and Sorority Life and does not meaningfully contribute to the Shippensburg University community.
+Chapter meets some expectations set forth by the Office of Fraternity and Sorority Life and may not consistently contribute to the Shippensburg University community.

-- A notification letter will be sent to the chapter's executive board, advisors, and headquarters staff. - Chapters rated as Developing will be required to do extra action planning on how they will accomplish the Deal Breakers required by the Office of Fraternity and Sorority Life
+- A notification letter will be sent to the chapter's executive board, advisors, and headquarters staff. - Chapters rated as Meets Some Expectations will be required to do extra action planning on how they will accomplish the Deal Breakers required by the Office of Fraternity and Sorority Life